joelewis101/blantyreSepsis/README.md

 <br />

-*A longitudinal observational study of the aetiology and long-term outcomes of sepsis in Malawi reveals a key role of HIV and disseminated tuberculosis*
+*A longitudinal observational study of aetiology and long-term outcomes of sepsis in Malawi revealing the key role of disseminated tuberculosis*

 <br />